top of page

 • 3 min read

-The Moon, It’s brilliant light.
-Replayed an indelibly etched memory.
-It is a picture of an October evening after I had brought my Momma to stay with me as she recuperated from a hospitalization due to pneumonia in the middle of her battle with cancer.
+The Moon, it’s brilliant light replayed an indelibly etched memory.
+It is a picture of an October evening after I had brought my Momma to stay with me as she recovered from a hospitalization due to pneumonia in the middle of her battle with cancer.
 The Moon glowed brightly that evening as I stepped out of my car to go to the pharmacy and pick up the medication that my Momma needed.
 So brilliant were the stars in the night sky and the Moon took its place reflecting light from the sun.
 You see, the Moon doesn’t have any light of its own…neither do we unless the Son Light lives in us.

 Heart stirring reflections cause me to embrace the beauty of my Momma.
 From a very young age, it seems, I was able to sense her times of grief and anguish over the storms of life.

-When I learned that my Momma had cancer that had metastasized to her bones, I knew she would be in great pain and would need to be cushioned wherever she sat or lay.
+When I learned that my Momma had cancer that had metastasized to her bones.
+I knew she would be in great pain and would need to be cushioned wherever she sat or lay.
 At that time squishy character cushions were popular, made of stretchy fabric and filled with tiny beads.
-I knew it would be perfect for my Momma; she would have something on which to rest her arms... all I could find was Nemo, a banana shaped and a round cushion.
+I knew it would be perfect for my Momma; she would have something on which to rest her arms... all I could find was Nemo, a banana-shaped and a round cushion.
 I bought all three!
 Over time I gave thanks often that I was led to buy them because she used them while sitting and she placed them around her when she went to bed, and she used them until she passed.
+Memories that I cherish, that bring a smile along with the tears.

 © 2035 by Phylenia French.
 Powered and secured by Wix